Similarities in the Initiation of Upward Positive and Downward Negative Lightning Flashes: Measurements

 \subsubsection{Category A Pulses}

-Category A pulses are characterized by unipolar or bipolar vertical electric field signatures, the former typically negative and the latter typically with an initial positive half-cycle\footnote{Approximately 12\% exhibited inverted polarity with a negative initial half-cycle, a phenomenon also noted in PBPs of downward negative leaders \citep{ogawa_initiation_1993}.}, correlated with negative unipolar current pulses at the tower.\footnote{We define a negative current as negative charge being transferred upward.
+Category A pulses are characterised by unipolar or bipolar vertical electric field signatures, the former typically negative and the latter typically with an initial positive half-cycle\footnote{Approximately 12\% exhibited inverted polarity with a negative initial half-cycle, a phenomenon also noted in the PBPs of downward negative leaders \citep{ogawa_initiation_1993}.}, correlated with negative unipolar current pulses at the tower.\footnote{We define a negative current as negative charge being transferred upward.
 For the E-field, we use the physics sign convention.}

 Bipolar E-field pulses have an average duration on the order of $20-25~\mu$s and 10–90\% risetime on the order of $\sim 5~\mu$s, consistent with the characteristics of ``Classical'' PBPs observed in downward lightning.
-Unipolar E-field pulses are noticeably shorter, with an average risetime and half-width of around 1.5 and 2.5 $\mu$s, respectively, though it is worth noting that these pulses were observed in only one flash (\#7 in Table~\ref{tab:flashes}), and have therefore been excluded from the primary analysis presented here until an expanded dataset can yield more reliable results.
+Unipolar E-field pulses are noticeably shorter, with an average risetime and half-width of around 1.5 and 2.5 $\mu$s, respectively, comparable to values measured by \cite{wu_upward_2020}.
+It is worth noting, however, that we observed these pulses in only one flash (\#7 in Table~\ref{tab:flashes}), and have therefore been excluded from the primary analysis presented here until an expanded dataset can yield more reliable results.

 Both unipolar and bipolar Category A electric field pulses are well correlated with negative unipolar initial continuous current (ICC) pulses associated with the stepping of the UNL.
 Figure~\ref{fig:UP2wf} presents the overall current and electric field waveforms associated with the upward positive flash \#8 listed in Table~\ref{tab:flashes}.
-The current waveform begins with an ICC, followed by a large pulse approximately 13 milliseconds after the onset of the ICC.
+The current waveform begins with an ICC, followed by the characteristic Type 1 main pulse approximately 13 milliseconds after the onset of the ICC.
 Figure~\ref{fig:bppt} shows a bipolar Category A pulse train occurring in the early stage of the ICC.
 Figure~\ref{fig:bpps} displays the current and E-field waveforms corresponding to a single bipolar Category A pulse.